micheledinelli/frontespizio-unibo/README.md

 ![overleaf](https://img.shields.io/badge/Overleaf-47A141.svg?plain&logo=Overleaf&logoColor=white)
 [![Preview](https://img.shields.io/badge/Click%20for%20pdf%20preview-24292e)](https://github.com/micheledinelli/frontespizio-unibo/tree/main/preview/preview.pdf)

-Unofficial University of Bologna thesis' front page template for $\LaTeX$.
+> Unofficial University of Bologna thesis' front page template for $\LaTeX$

 You may find official guidelines for using the Unibo logo [here](https://www.unibo.it/it/ateneo/chi-siamo/immagine-identita-e-marchio).

-Under the terms of this [document](https://www.unibo.it/it/ateneo/chi-siamo/immagine-identita-e-marchio/utilizzo-del-marchio-di-ateneo-nelle-tesi-elaborati), students are allowed to utilize Unibo's logo.
+Under the terms of this [document](https://www.unibo.it/it/ateneo/chi-siamo/immagine-identita-e-marchio/utilizzo-del-marchio-di-ateneo-nelle-tesi-elaborati), students are allowed to use Unibo's logo.

 Additionally, University of Bologna offers its own [identity system](https://www.unibo.it/it/allegati/SistemaIdentitUniversitBologna.pdf/@@download/file/Sistema%20di%20identita%20di%20Ateneo.pdf).